2023 Solar Incentives Guide for Somerville, MA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

 State & Local Solar Incentives